George James Hopkins

 George James Hopkins (March 23, 1896 – February 11, 1985) was an American set designer, playwright and production designer.

 Hopkins was a native of Pasadena, California; his mother Una Nixson Hopkins was a magazine writer and an art director on at least a dozen silent films.
 Hopkins got his start designing scenery on stage after studying design in college.
 He moved to films in 1917, working as an art director for various studios.
 During his long career, Hopkins was nominated for thirteen Academy Awards and won four.

 Connection to the murder of William Desmond Taylor

-Hopkins had a professional and intimate relationship with silent film director William Desmond Taylor [citation?], whose unsolved murder was one of early Hollywood's biggest scandals.
+Hopkins had a professional and intimate relationship with silent film director William Desmond Taylor, whose unsolved murder was one of early Hollywood's biggest scandals.

 On the 1922 morning that Taylor's body was found, Charles Eyton instructed Hopkins to remove a basket of documents from the murder scene, and Hopkins obeyed.
 Hopkins' unpublished 1981 autobiography, Caught in the Act, was used as a major source for Charles Higham's book on the Taylor murder.